peterballard/prmake/README.md

     Usage: prmake [options]    or    python prmake.py [options] The following options are processed by prmake:
-    -f <Makefile>         specifies the makefile
+    -f FILE         specifies FILE as a *makefile*.
-    --file=<Makefile>     specifies the makefile
-    --makefile=<Makefile> specifies the makefile
+    --file=FILE     specifies FILE as a *makefile*.
+    --makefile=FILE specifies FILE as a *makefile*.
-    -h displays this message
+    -h              Displays this message.
-    --make=<NAME> specifies the "make" executable, default is "make" --prfile=<PRFILE> specifies prfile name.
-Overrides --prext.
-Defaults in order: "GNUmakefile.pr", "makefile.pr", "Makefile.pr".
-    --prext=<PREXT> specifies extension of prfiles.
-Default is ".pr" i.e. makefile usually called "Makefile", prfile usually called "Makefile.pr" -prforce=1 forces the rebuild of the post-processed Makefile (normally only remade if out of date) --prkeep=1 means temporary files are kept (and their locations printed) All other command line arguments are passed to "make".
+    --make=NAME     Specifies NAME as the make executable, default is "make".
+    --prfile=FILE   Specifies FILE as the *prfile* name.
+    --prext=PREXT   If --prfile not set, the *prfile* name is the *makefile* name plus PREXT as an extension.
+Default is ".pr".
+    --prforce       Forces the rebuild of the *makefile*.
+    --prkeep        Temporary files are kept, and their names printed.
+    --prhelp        For more help.
+    All other command line options are passed to "make".

 License
 -------